-A small aircraft flight to Lukla joins with the Everest base camp trekking trail, so there is a weight limitation in the flight.
-You can just take 15kg including the main bag and the hand carry.
+A small aircraft flight to Lukla joins with the Everest base camp trekking trail, so the flight has a weight limitation.
+You can take 15kg, including the main bag and the hand carry.
 You can pay an extra amount, which is charged per kg for overload.
-But, it is better if you manage up to the weight limit.
+But, please manage up to the weight limit.

-You can manage the equipment weight by buying toiletries and creams either in Lukla or Namche Bazar.
-The above-mentioned trekking gears might not cross more than 15kg of weight.
-You might have some city wear and a travel suitcase from your home, you can keep them at the hotel in Kathmandu, which you do not need for the trek.
+You can manage the equipment weight by buying toiletries and creams in Lukla or Namche Bazar.
+The above-mentioned trekking gear might not cross more than 15kg of weight.
+You might have some city wear and a travel suitcase from your home; you can keep them at the hotel in Kathmandu, which you do not need for the trek.

-A trekking porter will carry your main bag during the trek and you may not see them between one cam to the next.
-So, keep your day-changing clothes, rain gear, daily snack and a light jacket.
-You can put other gears in the main bag that you don’t need during the day.
+A trekking porter will carry your main bag during the trek, and you may not see them between one cam to the next.
+So, keep your day-changing clothes, rain gear, daily snacks, and a light jacket.
+You can put other equipment in the main bag you don't need during the day.

 Daypack Packing for Female EBC Trekker

 The daypack should be lightweight and comfortable to carry for you.
-A daypack is to pack your daily usage things from one camp to the other during walking.
-It includes your belongings such as accessories, day snacks, water bottle, light jacket, rain gear, hat, gloves, hand sanitisers and other valuables.
+A daypack packs your daily usage from one camp to another during walking.
+It includes your belongings, such as accessories, day snacks, water bottles, light jackets, rain gear, a hat, gloves, hand sanitizers, and other valuables.

 You only see the porters often during the day.
 Mostly, you see your bag in the lodge when you reach the camp.
 So, your daypack is for essential things during the walk from one place to the other.